 1. The Santa Klaus Murder by Mavis Doriel Hay – This was a Christmas gift and I absolutely loved it.
 A good old Agatha Christie style murder at Christmas, in a country house.
 The perfect thing to get me through the post-Christmas back to work blues.

-2. The Forgetting Time by Sharon Guskin – I was sent a copy of this via NetGalley before it was published and I was so excited to read this.
-Firstly I love the jacket, it intrigued me and caught my attention straight away.
-I devoured this book during the commute over a couple of days.
-I was so gripped that I didn’t want to get off the train, instead I wanted to go all the way along the line just to continue reading.
+2. The Forgetting Time by Sharon Guskin – I was sent a copy of this via NetGalley before it was published and was so excited to get reading.
+Firstly I love the jacket, which caught my attention and intrigued me.
+Thankfully it didn’t disappoint and I devoured it over a couple of days.
+I was so gripped that I didn’t want to get off the train!
 The main story is interspersed with stories of reincarnation in children, I found myself intrigued by the notion and believing in the possibility by the end of the book.
-It’s sad, intriguing, has an element of mystery, with a nod to the reincarnation and the unexplained, this is a book I highly recommend that you read.
+It’s sad, intriguing, has an element of mystery, with a nod to the reincarnation and the unexplained.
+This is a book I highly recommend you read.

 3. The Sleeping Prince (The Sin Eater’s Daughter, Book 2) by Melinda Salisbury – A great follow on from The Sin Eater’s Daughter.
 Once again there are characters to love and to hate, twisting plots and adventures aplenty.
 I couldn’t have imagined that this was where the story was going next but I loved it and couldn’t turn the pages quick enough.
 Now, when can I read book three?